k2view-academy/K2View-Academy/articles/39_fabric_catalog/98_centralized_catalog_setup.md

 Since all Fabric instances are pointing to a single Neo4j GraphDB, each user can view the combined Catalog.

-In addition, some of the Fabric instances can be connected to the Catalog in a read-only mode, that is, they will be able to view the Catalog tree but would not be able to run the Discovery job or perform any manual overrides.
+In addition, some of the Fabric instances can be connected to the Catalog in a read-only mode: they will be able to view the Catalog tree but would not be able to run the Discovery job or perform any manual overrides.
 Having only read-only permissions in the Neo4j, these users would still be able to update the Catalog Settings and create an artifact in the Fabric instance.

 ![](images/central_arc.png)